 ⇒ Embassy Suites by Hilton Washington D.C.
 Georgetown (near Dupont Circle)

-⇒ Washington Court Hotel (near the US Capitol Building)
+⇒ Hilton Washington DC Capitol Hill (near the US Capitol Building)

 ⇒ Grand Hyatt Washington (close to center and metro)

 We hope that this guide helps you plan your trip to Washington DC in spring!